 Ideally, the frequency should depend on the length of your hair and how quickly it grows.

-For example, if you’ve short, tapered hair, then you might require the touch ups more frequently than the recommended eight weeks to get your hair looking uniform.
+For example, if you’ve short, tapered hair, then you might require touch-ups more frequently than the recommended eight weeks to get your hair looking uniform.

 For the short, tapered hairstyles, you might find you need a touch-up every three to four weeks.